Frequently Asked Questions

 • The first session is a chance for us to get to know each other.
 We’ll chat about what you want to work on, your background, and what you hope to get out of therapy.
 It’s also a chance for you to ask me any questions and see if we click.
 The first session can feel vulnerable– some jitters are normal when connecting with a new person!
 I’ll do my best to help you feel comfortable 🙂

 • You don’t need to prepare anything!
 It can be helpful to come with any topics or questions you want to discuss.
 But this isn’t like school, so don’t stress.
-I love getting to know my new clients, so I will have plenty of questions I want to ask you if you're comfortable answering them.
+I love getting to know my new clients, so I will have plenty of questions I want to ask you.

 • This depends on your needs and what challenges brought you into therapy in the first place.
 For example:

 • Short-term therapy: Typically lasts 6-12 weeks.
 Used in the treatment of mild anxiety or stress about a specific situation.
-Quarter life stress can sometimes be addressed in a shorter time frame.
+ADHD diagnosis can be done in just 2-4 sessions.

 • Moderate-term therapy: Typically lasts 3-6 months.
-Used to treat ongoing depression, anxiety or relationship problems.
+Used to treat ongoing depression, anxiety, ADHD or relationship problems.

 • Long-term therapy: Over 6 months or longer.
-Used in the treatment of eating disorders, more severe depression and anxiety, and trauma.
+Used in the treatment of eating disorders, more severe depression, complex ADHD, anxiety, and trauma.
 Family Based Therapy (FBT) is usually 6 months to a year long.

 • Maintenance therapy: Ongoing.
 For clients who have recovered from their eating disorder, depression or anxiety, but who are wanting to deepen their recoveries, self awareness and prevent relapse.

 • That’s okay!
 If you end up feeling like we’re not the right fit, please let me know.
 Too intimidating to say that directly?
-That’s okay too!
-Let me know you will be ending our services so I don’t worry something bad happened to you.
+That’s okay too.
+Let me know you will be ending our services via email so I don’t worry something bad happened to you.
 But I would love to help you find the right therapist, so let me help?
-Seriously, it’s part of therapist training to not take this personally and I know so many great therapists!
+Seriously, it’s part of therapist training to not take this stuff personally.

 • Oh heck yes!
 I work with all genders and am a gender non-binary & trans affirming therapist.
 I love the LGBTQ+ population!